-Stress and Scenario Testing (SST) in relation to the Company is an element of the wider Risk Management Framework, providing insight into key risk exposures and dependencies of the Company; considering resilience of potential changes to these exposures and dependencies; and anticipating a range of possible outcomes.
-The evaluation of the potential impacts on the Company's SII capital and liquidity positions enables the Company to identify and prepare for appropriate ways to mitigate and manage the realisation of such impacts.
+Stress and Scenario Testing (SST) is a fundamental element of the Company's Risk Management Framework, which is embedded within the Company's decision-making, strategy and planning activities.
+SST provides insight into key risk exposures and dependencies of the Company; considering resilience of potential changes to these exposures and dependencies; and anticipating a range of possible outcomes.
+The evaluation of the potential impacts on the Company's capital and liquidity positions enable the Company to identify and prepare for appropriate ways to mitigate and/or manage the realisation of such impacts.